Logiqx/gps-details/docs/devices/garmin/power/README.md

 ### Summary

-With the advent of the fenix 9 and fenix 9 Pro, Garmin have had a rethink about GNSS configuration.
+With the advent of the fenix 9 series, Garmin have had a rethink about GNSS configuration.
 Everything is now using SatIQ (albeit with more variety) and the names for the [satellite settings](https://www8.garmin.com/manuals/webhelp/GUID-708A8F4D-9A78-49CF-9528-DE109BBCC472/EN-US/GUID-0E83C645-3795-4505-B5C1-2B97415DFA80.html) are more consistent with the names for the [activity power modes](https://www8.garmin.com/manuals/webhelp/GUID-708A8F4D-9A78-49CF-9528-DE109BBCC472/EN-US/GUID-A98507AE-C8FE-4CE7-A441-417DEAC99C65.html).
 This makes a lot of sense from a user perspective, because the average user doesn't really need to know the technical GNSS terms (or Garmin trademarks SatIQ and UltraTrac).

 "GPS Only" appears to have been ditched because the "Extended Battery" and "Max Battery" profiles both use "GPS + Galileo".
 However, I wouldn't entirely rule out the possibility of those settings downgrading to "GPS Only" in some scenarios.
 These findings were confirmed by the [GPS Events](../developer/gps-events.md) inside FIT files from the fenix 9 Pro.
 It is also worth noting that the [battery estimates](https://docs.google.com/spreadsheets/d/1JgJJNWAgFoC59cPQnlPvR_oOnTK9rUo2PIFP8X9-_PE/edit?usp=sharing) go a long way to corroborating these findings, and they were helpful prior to any testing.